-The employee and/or the son or daughter assumes all liability for any federal or state taxes that may be attached to this benefit
+The faculty member and/or the son or daughter assumes all liability for any federal or state taxes that may apply to this benefit.

-Note: This policy may be subject to review as federal and state tax regulations evolve.
+Note: This policy may be subject to review in the event of changes in federal and/or state tax regulations.